andresribeiro/ciara-docs/quickstart.md

 **Output**

 ```
+✔ What is your app name? my-website
 ✔ What is the IP address of the server?
 127.0.0.1
 ✔ Is SSH running on the default port (22)?
 Yes
-✔ Which port is your application running on?: 3000
+✔ Which port is your application running on?
+3000
 ✔ Would you like to setup a domain?
 Yes
-✔ Enter your domain: api.example.com
+✔ Enter your domain: example.com
 Successfully created ciara.config.json
 ```